MurphyPone/murphypone.github.io/src/content/true-skill-2.md

 1. TrueSkill 2 incorporates the effect of match length (and the penalty of leaving early)

-2. TrueSkill 2 models correlationbetween individual statistics and a player's ability to win
+2. TrueSkill 2 models correlation between individual statistics and a player's ability to win

 3. TrueSkill 2 incorporates the effect of having many teams of different sizes

-By delineating between $\text{baseSkill}$ and \text{skill} in a specific gamemode, the model was also tunable per different modes s.t. the #1 free for all player doesn't get matched against the #1 player of a different game mode that he might suck at.
+By delineating between $\text{baseSkill}$ and \text{skill} in a specific game mode, the model was also tunable per different modes s.t. the #1 free for all player doesn't get matched against the #1 player of a different game mode that he might suck at.

 Adding in the additional assumptions defined for TrueSkill 2, the model now resembles: